Newspapers Edited by Burleighs

 The Unionist was published in support of the Canterbury Female Academy, its teacher - Prudence Crandall - and courageous Black women students.
 Issuing from Brooklyn, Connecticut, it ran from 1833-1834.
 Started under the editorship of Charles Burleigh, he was later joined by William Burleigh (who was also teaching at the Academy).
 The Unionist is the subject of a Digital Humanities project that reunited republished articles from the newspaper with the full contents of the five extant issues.

-William Burleigh tried his hand at farming and briefly tried working at the village dyer establishment, before deciding on writing and newspaper work as a career.
+William Burleigh tried his hand at farming and briefly attempted work at the village dyer establishment, before deciding on writing and newspaper work as a career.
 In 1829, he was apprenticed to the Norwich Republican and Stonington Telegraph in New London county, Connecticut, a bit south of Plainfield.
 He enjoyed the work, but did not enjoy his immediate supervisor, the presciently named William Faulkner (1808-1878).
 Faulkner later claimed that he had to fire William Burleigh for disobedience, while Burleigh implied that he quit before he was fired (Downing, 6).

 William Burleigh's next two positions as a journeyman printer were far more congenial, and provided him with life-long networks in reform communities.
 In 1830 he was hired by Charles Denison to assist in the publication of The Stonington Phenix.
 This newspaper - brief-lived, like many of Denison's projects would prove to be - was ironically the opposite of a Phenix, being more like a herald of the coming Immediate Abolition movement than anything arising from the ashes.
 In Denison, Burleigh found a kindred spirit, and was also privy to some of the first positive notices of the work of another young editor, William Lloyd Garrison, whose exploits in Baltimore (as part of Benjamin Lundy's editorial staff for The Genius of Universal Emancipation) and in the first issue of The Liberator, were eagerly followed in The Stonington Phenix.
 There were additional reform causes espoused, most importantly labor rights and temperance.